cyanreg/avtransport/README.md

  - Stream overhead - ratio between useful data and actually transmitted data
    * AVTransport: Low.
 Each packet has a 36 byte header.
    * WebRTC: Low to medium.
 Each packet has typically between 24 bytes and 76 bytes of headers.
-   * RTMP: Medium to high.
+   * RTMP: Low to medium.
 Each packet has typically 32 bytes of headers.
-   * MPEG-TS: Extremely high.
+   * MPEG-TS: Very high.
 Each media packet is highly segmented due to 188-byte packet limit of MPEG-TS.
-   * RIST: Extremely high, as it encapsulates MPEG-TS.
+   * RIST: Very high, as it encapsulates MPEG-TS.
-   * SRT: Extremely high, as it encapsulates MPEG-TS.
+   * SRT: Very high, as it encapsulates MPEG-TS.
-   * Matroska: Low.
+   * Matroska: Very low.
 It was designed to take the least amount of space possible.
    * Nut: Low.
-It was designed to take even less amount of space.
+It was designed to not waste space.
  - Error resilience - resilience to receiving incorrect data, bitflips, and desyncs, without using FEC
    * AVTransport: Extremely high.
 Bitflips in headers are corrected (up to 40% of all bits may be flipped before errors appear).
 Resynchronization is extremely fast.
 Senders can send parity data for packets.
 Receivers can request retransmission of packets.
    * WebRTC: Low.
 Receivers may request retransmission of packets (which impacts latency).